Tehmo3/Not-A-Robot/README.md

 !whosaidthat - Starts a quiz!
 The bot will send a message and you have to try and guess who sent it!
 !wholinkedthat - Starts a quiz!
 The bot will send a link and you have to try and guess who sent it!
 !answer <username/nickname> guesses an answer to the ongoing quiz!
-This will count towards both quizzes if both are going!
-!advice - Sends a piece of worthwile life advice!
+This will count towards both quizzes if both are going! advice - Sends a piece of worthwile life advice!
 Generated via http://inspirobot.me !adminCommands - Are you an admin?
 Have a look at what you can do using this command!
 !log - to log the messages from the chat (REQUIRED BEFORE ANY OTHER COMMANDS).
 Note: this command can only be used once per week
 !disallowRole <role> - Disallow all users with the role <role> from using the bot.